Analytics Tools Built for a Post-Cookie World

 Pros

-- +Seamless integration with Google Ads and BigQuery
+- +Seamless integration with Google Ads, Search Console, and BigQuery exports

 Cons

-- -Steep learning curve compared to Universal Analytics
+- -Steep learning curve compared to the previous Universal Analytics

 2. Mixpanel